-Sections of this Call for Papers may be reached from these links:
+Sections of this page may be reached from these links:

 Treated effluent is extensively used for agricultural and municipal irrigation in the United States and has been regulated by statutes at the state and federal level since the 1970s.
 When treated effluent cannot be used for irrigation, it is often used for artificial groundwater recharge or as a supply for natural or artificial wetlands.
 As competition for scarce water resources increases, as well as increased production of treated effluent with increasing population, we can expect even greater use of treated effluent for irrigation, recharge, and environmental uses.
 While the current experience with the use of treated effluent has been positive, there are short- and long-term concerns about its use, and thus about the sustainability of these practices.

 This Conference aims to present and discuss various concerns regarding water reuse and non-traditional sources of water for irrigated agriculture.
 Implications for groundwater recharge and environmental concerns will also be explored.

 The theme of the Conference is Water Reuse and Non-Traditional Water Sources for Irrigated Agriculture.

 Who Should Attend?